cuulee/pg-core/README.md

 ```

 The library exposes the same object as the original `pg`, with the addition of:

 * `pg.stream` - instance of the embedded `pg-query-stream` library;
 * `pg.cursor` - instance of the embedded `pg-cursor` library;

+and with the exception of:
+* `pg.native` - native `libpq` bindings are not supported.

 ### Testing